 Many factors affect the temperature and comfort of your house including the external air temperature, ground temperature, the amount of sun shining through your windows, as well as air leaks around doors and windows.
 Smart landscaping can go a long way toward increasing the comfort of your home.
 By following these basic spring landscaping tips, such as strategically placing shade trees or shrubbery, you can make a big difference in your comfort and the efficiency of your heating and cooling system, which can translate into savings on your monthly energy bills.

-When it comes to helping its customer optimize their heating and cooling systems, Stiles Heating & Cooling is the go-to HVAC service provider for the Athens area as well as surrounding neighborhoods.
+When it comes to helping its customer optimize their heating and cooling systems, Stiles Heating, Cooling, & Plumbing is the go-to HVAC service provider for the Athens area as well as surrounding neighborhoods.
 Our family-owned and operated HVAC service company stays up to date on all the latest technology and leads the industry with a philosophy of the highest quality products and services.
 Our professional technicians are NATE-certified and will help you determine the best ways to keep you home comfortable and efficient.